Scholarships Available

 Attitude, Aptitude and Achievement

-One, year non-renewable scholarship to a graduating senior from Fremont High School who has made an effort to gain the most from their experience at FHS.
+To be awarded to a graduating senior from Fremont High School who has made an effort to gain the most from their experience at FHS

 - Student must be under an Individual Education Plan (IEP) and receive services of Special Education personnel